October 16, 2020

 Charlotte Greenie, Linneaus’ two-toed sloth, behind the scenes in the flamingo indoor habitat

-Since the closing of Bird World, we’ve gotten some questions about why our adult sloths, Elliot and Charlotte, are not on display.
+Since the closing of Bird World, we’ve gotten some questions about why our adult sloths, Elliot and Charlotte, weren't on display.
 Linneaus’ two-toed sloths are nocturnal, so they can be difficult to spot under the best of circumstances.
 Our plans for a soaring sloth tree in the main atrium of Tropical Discovery, while temporarily sidelined by COVID-related cost concerns, should come to fruition in 2021.

 Elliot, Linnaeus two-toed sloth, in old Bird World habitat